holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # Produces:
     tcp ESTAB 0 0 <nfs client host>:702 <nfs host>:2049

-Prior to this spoofing type vulnerability largely being mitigated, one option that was used was to randomise the generation number of every inode on the filesystem using a tool `fsirand`, which was available for some versions of Unix, although not Linux.
-This made guessing the generation number harder, thus mitigating these spoofing type of attacks.
-This would usually be scheduled to run say once a month.
+Prior to mitigations for this spoofing vulnerability, one option was to randomise the generation number of every inode on the filesystem using a tool `fsirand`, which was available for some versions of Unix, although not Linux.
+This made guessing the generation number harder, thus mitigating spoofing attacks.
+This would usually be scheduled to run once a month.

-`fsirand` would be run on the `/` directory while in single-user mode
+Run `fsirand` on the `/` directory while in single-user mode
 or
-on un-mounted filesystems, run `fsck`, and if no errors were produced, run `fsirand`
+on un-mounted filesystems, run `fsck`, and if no errors are produced, run `fsirand`

 {linenos=off, lang=bash}
     umount <filesystem> # /dev/sda1 for example